PHASE 4 OF 7

 Cursor

-A fork of VS Code that uses your entire codebase as a knowledge base.
+A VS Code fork that uses your whole codebase as a knowledge base.

-• Context-aware code generation — far better than GitHub Copilot because it indexes the whole project
+• Context-aware generation that beats Copilot by indexing the whole project

 Edit, don't create